kev-chung/ruby-tutorials/README.md

 # ruby-tutorials
-A collection of simple tasks in Ruby done form following a Udemy course for Ruby on Rails.
+A collection of simple tasks in Ruby done from following a Udemy course for Ruby on Rails.